aVeryStrangeLoop/aVeryStrangeLoop.github.io/README.md

-## Bhaskar Kumawat's webpage
+## About

-Bhaskar Kumawat is a final year Undergraduate at the Indian Insitute of Science, Bangalore currently pursuing the four-year Bachelor of Science (Research) program in biology.
+I am a final year Undergraduate at the Indian Insitute of Science, Bangalore currently pursuing the four-year Bachelor of Science (Research) program.
+I am pursuing a biology major with eclectically chosen courses in other fields - including physics and dynamical systems.

 ### Markdown